Neuro Occupational Therapy - reflecting on the complexities of the Christmas period

 Moreover, the opportunities available to them to engage in activities may have shrunk, and the impact can be more keenly felt at Christmas time.

-In addition to this, there has to be an awareness of the significant sociocultural, temporal and client-centred elements that are guiding and influencing participation in activities during the festive period.
+In addition to this, there has to be an awareness of the significant sociocultural, temporal, and client-centred elements that are guiding and influencing participation in activities during the festive period.

-Living with brain injury: past, present and future
+Living with brain injury: past, present, and future

-Our performance and participation in activities is affected by our own view of the world; the expected and familiar patterns, sequences, rhythms and experiences that are unique to us.
+Our performance and participation in activities is affected by our own view of the world; the expected and familiar patterns, sequences, and rhythms and experiences that are unique to us.
+Our experiences, of course, are a combination of thoughts and feelings that emerge while completing an activity, and our interpretation of that event afterwards.

-At Christmas especially, our performance and participation is also affected and influenced by our feelings of anticipation prior to completing an activity.
-The Advent calendar is just one example of this.
+At Christmas especially, our performance and participation is also affected and influenced by our feelings of anticipation prior to completing an activity - the advent calendar is just one example of this.

 But, although routines and rituals unique to an individual and their family may well have 'always been done' at Christmas, that does not mean that they should be considered as a fixed entity.